Case management standards—criminal law

 C1.
 Preparation

 The practitioner must obtain prosecution material and take instructions from the client.
 The practitioner must ensure that any instructions taken from young clients are taken independently and confidentially and without the influence of the wishes expressed by parent/s or guardian/s.
 The practitioner must consider diversionary options such as cautions or youth justice conferences as a sentencing outcome.
-The practitioner should ensure that the client is advised of his/her rights of elections and rights generally.
+The practitioner should ensure that the client is advised of his/her rights of elections and rights generally including the limitations on confidentiality should the client speak to officers in the employ of the Department of Children, Youth Justice and Multicultural Affairs.
 The practitioner should specifically be aware of the age of the client, particularly in relation to capacity issues, in considering a client’s defences and/or sentencing outcomes.
 The practitioner should liaise with the Court Services Officer from the Department of Children, Youth Justice and Multicultural Affairs for bail accommodation, previous criminal history and performance on orders.

 C2.
 Prosecutors

-The practitioner must consult with the prosecution and Court Services Officers from the Department of Children, Youth Justice and Multicultural Affairs before the commencement of any court proceedings.
-The practitioner must specifically consult with the Court Services Officers from the Department of Children, Youth Justice and Multicultural Affairs who prosecute breach of court orders under the Youth Justice Act, before the Children’s Court Magistrate.
+The practitioner must liaise with the prosecution and Court Services Officers from the Department of Children, Youth Justice and Multicultural Affairs before the commencement of any court proceedings.

 C3.
 Bail

-The practitioner must liaise with Family Service Officers within the detention centre and/or the Departmental officer at the Regional office, if the client is in detention.
 The practitioner must give ongoing consideration to the client’s bail position.
 In the case of clients refused bail, the practitioner should also consider seeking a conditional bail program through the Department of Children, Youth Justice and Multicultural Affairs and review the refusal of bail position at each court appearance.
+If a client is refused bail, practitioners should consider a referral to Youth Legal Aid who can be contacted on ccqbail@leglaid.qld.gov.au

 C4.
 Communication with the parent(s) or guardian(s)